cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

     - a dvpi file in the desigated dvpi directory
     - a dvpi summary report in the reporting directory
 4. review the compiler messages and the dvpi summary.
 If you need to correct mistakes, loop back to step 3
+5. run the model crosscheck.
+In case of model inconsistencies to other pipeline, align the models (looping back to step 3)
+6. probably commit dvpd, dvpi and the ddl files in a git repository of the project

+### Platform specific generation of data base structure
+1. when using DBT as load processor:
+   1. run the dbt renderer
+   1. execute the dbt modells, to test consistency
+   1. probably commit dvpd, dvpi and the dbt files in a git repository of the project

+1. in case you need ddl scripts:
-5. run the ddl render script for the new generated dvpi to generate the ddl files in the repository for ddl files
+   1. run the ddl render script for the new generated dvpi to generate the ddl files in the repository for ddl files
-8. deploy the data model to the data base (using the ddl files and the deployment procedure of your choice).
+   1. deploy the data model to the data base (using the ddl files and the deployment procedure of your choice).
 This will test the db compatibility of your ddl files.
-6. probably commit dvpd, dvpi and the ddl files in a git repository of the project
+   1. probably commit dvpd, dvpi and the ddl files in a git repository of the project
-7. generate other assets from dvpd and dvpi (e.g. documentation, loading code, etc.)
-8. finalize the implementation of the pipeline

-Feel free to integrate this into a CI/CD workflow of your choice.
+In case of problems with generated code (mostply bad names and types, that are not compatible with the Databeses) correct the dvpd and got back to step 3 in the previous phase

+### Further generation of code and documentation
+1. generate developer sheet
+1. generate documentaion
+1. generate loading code

 # Installation Guide
 ## Requirements